lynnlangit/learning-quantum/4_oreilly-book/code/ch12/README.md

 This theorem gives us the hint that such exponents may have periods.
 Potential factors are determined using classical methods, potential periods are found using quantum methods.

 ---
+## More Details

-Explained in detail from - https://www.quantiki.org/wiki/shors-factoring-algorithm
+Shor's Algo explained in greater detail from - https://www.quantiki.org/wiki/shors-factoring-algorithm

-## The Classical Part
+### The Classical Part

 - Pick a pseudo-random odd number a < N
 - Compute `gcd(a, N)`.
 This may be done using the [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm).